Tamales de Masa- A Delightful Costa Rican Tradition

 Preparation

-You can combine this in several bowls, but in order to save time washing dishes at the end, I do everything in the same large saucepan.
+You can combine everything in several bowls, but to save time washing dishes at the end, I do everything in the same large saucepan.

 Preheat oven to 425 degrees Fahrenheit.
 Spray an 8 x 8 baking dish with non-stick spray, or line it with parchment paper or aluminum foil.